 What to Eat to Ensure Faster Recovery after Varicocele Surgery?

-After varicocele surgery, you may have stomachache and nausea, that’s why it is suggested not to eat hard food for six hours after the surgery.
-From the day after the surgery, you can have low-fat foods, yogurt, cereal, rice, fruit and vegetable, and bread.
+- Right after the varicocele surgery, you may have stomachache and nausea; that’s why it is suggested not to eat hard food for six hours after the surgery;

-For the first two weeks after varicocelectomy, do not push, pull, and lift objects more than five kilograms.
-Activities that will strain or apply pressure on your testicle such as biking, running, mountain climbing, Pilates, aerobics, and weight-lifting should be avoided for about a month after the surgery.
+For the first two weeks after varicocelectomy, do not push, pull, or lift objects more than five kilograms.
+Activities that will strain or apply pressure on your testicle, such as biking, running, mountain climbing, Pilates, aerobics, and weight-lifting, should be avoided for about a month after the surgery.
 However, you can go for a walk now and then until your veins are fully recovered.

 Having Sex After Varicocele Surgery

-Sexual activity after varicocele surgery is not allowed until your wounds are completely healed and your pain is gone.
+Having sex during the varicocele surgery recovery time is not allowed until your wounds are completely healed, and your pain is gone.
 In most cases, the patient should wait at least three weeks before he can have sexual intercourse.

 Depending on the type of surgery and the difficulty of your job, it may take one to three weeks for you to get back to work.
 Patients who undergo laparoscopic and microsurgical varicocelectomy have a shorter recovery period and can return to work a week after the operation.
-However, if you have a demanding job that requires too much physical exertion, you need to wait a month before getting back to work.
+However, if you have a demanding job requiring too much physical exertion, you must wait a month before returning to work.

-In open varicose vein surgery, an incision is made on the abdomen and a bandage is placed on the sutures after the operation.
+In open varicose vein surgery, an incision is made on the abdomen, and a bandage is placed on the sutures after the operation.
 This bandage will fall by itself a few days after the surgery.
-Also, the stitches used in this surgery will be either absorbed or pulled out by your doctor about a week after the operation, so, it is important not to remove them by yourself.
+Also, the stitches used in this surgery will be absorbed or pulled out by your doctor about a week after the operation.
+So, it is essential not to remove them yourself during the varicocelectomy recovery.